COMING OCTOBER 2023

 “Dink it is.”

-Heather shoved the cassette in the console not knowing Green Mind would slither from the speakers like magnetic static.
-Passersby’s looked over with concern as they sang and twirled their hair in circles.
+Heather shoved the cassette in the console not knowing Green Mind would play from the speakers.
+Passersby’s glanced with concern as the girls thrashed their hair in circles while singing.

-They should've been paying attention to the road, but the lack of focus was a perfect way to start the weekend.
-But when the nearest gas station appeared, so did Mt.
-Rainer's pink and orange ice caps radiating in the sunset.
+They should've paid more attention to the road, but they wanted to roll into the weekend with the lack of focus.
+When the nearest gas station appeared, Mt.
+Rainier's pink and orange ice cap radiated in the sunset.

 Kristin strolled into the store while Heather lied on the hood of the car.
-Birds chirped in Douglas Fir and Maple trees as the clouds changed color.
+Afternoon birds chirped in Douglas Fir and Maple trees as the clouds shifted color.

-Bending over the door, she reached for the 12V lighter to light her cigarette.
-As she took a drag, she took note of the birds Heather was listening to.
+Bending over the door, she reached for the 12V lighter in the dashboard.
+She took note of the birds Heather listened to while inhaling the first drag.

 "Want one?"